Merilyn

 The image, reworked for this context and codified into pixels 20mmx20mm each, transforms one of the images from the Aqua series of 2007.
 Each pixel of the image translates onto the wall as a single, monochromatic glass tile.
 The tiles are 20mmx20mm, installed directly onto the wall.

-Wallsend in Sight (unrealised)
+Wallsend (unrealised)

 Wallsend in Sight 2005 Brickworks Park, Wallsend.